xonixx/xonixx.github.io/awk.md

 > Read The AWK Programming Language, a joy to read, one of the finest docs ever written, I reckon.

 For a refresher on the basics of AWK, see [Awk in 20 Minutes](https://ferd.ca/awk-in-20-minutes.html).

+---

+This [blog post](https://blog.jpalardy.com/posts/why-learn-awk/) by a programmer Jonathan Palardy conveys the same idea - in more talented fashion than I do it here.